 Other GorillaPod versions can carry more equipment, but we recommend this one because it costs much less and it will handle your smartphone with no issues.

 The best traditional smartphone tripod

 A traditional tripod will offer the best designs, improved build quality, and better stability.
 It will also be heavier, bulkier, and pricier, but the benefits are worth it.
-Especially since you can also use these for any traditional camera, lights, or any other accessories.
+Especially since you can also use these for any traditional camera, lights, or other accessories.

-Peak Design has earned the trust of the photography community with quality builds and gorgeous designs.
-The Peak Design Travel Tripod is also smaller than your usual heavy duty tripods, so you don’t need to hurt your back carrying around a bunch of weight.
+Peak Design has earned the trust of the photography community with quality builds and gorgeous design.
+The Peak Design Travel Tripod is smaller than your usual heavy duty tripods, so you don’t need to hurt your back carrying around a bunch of weight.
 It has a 20lbs weight capacity, a built-in mobile mount, and a weight hook for stability.